 If the kubelet has a container image with the exact digest cached locally, it uses its cached image.
 Otherwise, the kubelet downloads (or pulls) the image with the resolved digest, using that image to launch the container.
 It is important to note here that setting the imagePullPolicy to Always does not bypass the local container caching mechanisms, it simply verifies that the cache matches the upstream source.
 This means there are almost no downsides to this configuration.

 You can avoid problems with images by ensuring imagePullPolicy is set to Always.
 Of course, your team can manually check for this policy, but this work takes time, effort and resources away from application development.
 Instead, you can use configuration validation software, such as Fairwinds Insights, to automatically check your imagePullPolicy.

 To address this issue, Insights triggers a warning when a tag is not specified, or if imagePullPolicy is not set properly to Always.
 Your team can then fix the manifest and avoid problems with an application’s downtime, bugs, etc.

 Fairwinds Insights can also run throughout your entire deployment process, which means imagePullPolicy is always verified, from CI/CD through production.

 Fairwinds Insights will prevent these workloads from entering your Kubernetes cluster in the first place by scanning Infrastructure-as-Code in CI—and running as an Admission Controller in front of the Kubernetes API.

 Interested in trying Insights?
-Sample it for free by creating an account, establishing a Kubernetes cluster, and installing the agent via the Helm chart.
+It's available to use for free.
+You can sign up here.
 Once the Fairwinds Insights agent is installed, you will find results in 5-10 minutes.
 You can easily check for over permissioned containers as well as other reliability issues like missing readiness or liveness probes.